What is Community Supported Agriculture (CSA)?

 How does CSA work at Fox and Fawn Farm?

 Our season runs for 18 weeks.
 We expect our first delivery on June 15th and 17th, but this may be pushed a week ahead or back, depending on the weather we have this spring.
 The last delivery is in mid-October, shortly after our year-end Harvest Festival at the farm.
 Each week of the deliveries, we provide a box of whatever produce is in season.
 The first boxes are heavy on salad mixes and green things, with radishes and strawberries providing the only real non-green color.
 As summer moves on, the boxes become much more diverse, colorful, and heavy.

 What crops will we receive this year?

-This year we’re planning the following for our garden: Arugula, Asian Greens, Basil, Beets, Bok choy, Broccoli, Brussels sprouts, Cabbage, Carrots, Cauliflower, Celeriac, Celery, Chard, Chinese Cabbage, Cucumber, Eggplant, Endive, Fennel, Garlic, Gourds, Green Beans, Husk Cherries, Jack-o-lanterns, Kale, Kohlrabi, Komatsuna, Leeks, Lettuce, Onion, Parsley, Pie Pumpkins, Potatoes, Radish, Rhubarb, Salad Mix, Scallions, Spinach, Strawberries, Summer Squash, Sweet Pepper, Tatsoi, Tomatillo, Tomato, Turnip, and Winter Squash.
+This year we’re planning the following for our garden: Arugula, Asian Greens, Basil, Beets, Bok choy, Broccoli, Brussels sprouts, Cabbage, Carrots, Cauliflower, Celeriac, Celery, Chard, Chinese Cabbage, Cucumber, Eggplant, Endive, Fennel, Garlic, Gourds, Green Beans, Husk Cherries, Jack-o-lanterns, Kale, Kohlrabi, Komatsuna, Leeks, Lettuce, Onion, Parsley, Peas, Pie Pumpkins, Potatoes, Radish, Rhubarb, Salad Mix, Scallions, Spinach, Strawberries, Summer Squash, Sweet Pepper, Tatsoi, Tomatillo, Tomato, Turnip, and Winter Squash.